Is 100k in savings a lot? Well, that depends a little on the currency and what you could do with it or buy with it where you live.

-All because you didn’t need to be anywhere else but especially not at work for that year.
+All because you didn’t need to be anywhere else, especially not at work that year.

 You could take a year or more out to learn a new skill or take that degree course you have always wanted to do.
 Being able to study full or part-time because you don’t need to work full time or at all for the length of the course.